From Ivry-la-Bataille to the Battle of Stoke

 that the rights of his wife Anne FitzHugh were not to be affected,

-several of the estates that had been part of her endowment had
+the estates that had been part of her endowment had already been

-already been granted to supporters of Henry VII and it seems
+granted to supporters of Henry VII and there is no evidence that

-unlikely she was able to regain them.
+she was able to regain any of them.
 The date of Anne FitzHugh's

 death is not known.